fluentart/IotNxt-NodeJS-RestService-PiZeroTo3B-/Readme.md

-Talon - A Lightweight Node JS Client to connect your low power device to the IoT.nxt SaaS Platform
+A Lightweight Node JS Client to connect your low power device to the IoT.nxt SaaS Platform
 =================

-v5.0.1
+v2.0.1

 You can follow the instructional video here : http://youtube.com Or You can download the PiZero img here and get started : link to img